When is Commencement?

 The Commencement speaker will be announced at a later date.

 What is the Baccalaureate service?

-This is an interfaith service of thanksgiving planned by the graduates (graduate and undergraduate students).
+This interfaith service of thanksgiving is planned by the graduates (graduate and undergraduate students) and typically includes readings and prayers from multiple faith traditions.
 A special speaker will present a brief address.
-The ceremony is held on Saturday, May 11th at 2:00 p.m. in the Callahan Theatre.
+The ceremony is held on Saturday, May 9th at 2 p.m. in the Callahan Theatre.
 Students and families are invited to attend, as are the faculty and staff of the college.

 When is the Baccalaureate service?

 Saturday, May 9th, at 2 p.m. in the Callahan Theatre at Nazareth College's Arts Center.

 How do I purchase my cap, gown and hood?